fursham-h/factR/README.md

 ```

 ## Getting started
+See our [quickstart guide](https://fursham-h.github.io/factR/articles/quickstart.html) or our
-See our [vignette](https://fursham-h.github.io/factR/articles/factR.html) for full instructions on how to get started
+[full vignette](https://fursham-h.github.io/factR/articles/factR.html) on how to get started

 ## Acknowledgements
 We thank [Kaur Alasoo](https://github.com/kauralasoo) for sharing code